 Or at least pin it to a secret board.

-Your personal pins can hurt your business account as it attracts followers who may be not interested in your business just in your personal pins.
+Your personal pins can hurt your business account as it attracts followers who may not be interested in your business just in your personal pins.

 This, in turn, leads to unengaged followers in the long run and hurts your Pinterest account as Pinterest is paying attention on how engaged your followers with your content are and not only how many followers you have.

 3. SOLVE A PROBLEM

 Use your blog content to solve a specific problem your audience has.

 People are on Pinterest to get inspiration and ideas.

 Have the answer to their question or give them the right kind of inspiration they are looking for.